deeplow/qubes-onboarding-tutorial/README.md

     - type: "step_information"
       title: "Wait for the qube to start..."
       text: "Starting a qube is like starting a computer.
 It takes some seconds."
+      has_ok_btn: "False"
+  #teardown:
+  #  - type: "wait" # wait for some seconds for the UI to show
+  #    time: "3"
 ```

 ---